embroidery-space/xsp-specs/ursa/oxs.md

 ### `properties`

-This section is optional and defines general pattern properties.
+This section is OPTIONAL and defines general pattern properties.
-It is recommended to keep this section at the top of the file, as it can be used as a reference for parsing the pattern file.
+It is RECOMMENDED to keep this section at the top of the file, as it can be used as a reference for parsing the pattern file.

-- `oxsversion`: string - The version of the OXS specification.
+- `oxsversion`: string - The version of the OXS format.
   If not specified, we assume that the latest OXS version is used (currently, `1.0`).
 - `software`: string - Specifies the software used to write the pattern file.
   Can be used to indicate app-specific elements and attributes.